-- You will first need to arrange for Gown and Hood Rental.
-Please note that the gown rental ID number (5 digit alphanumeric found in the email that you receive from the Gaspard LP -Regalia Order) that you are issued when you arrange for your gown and hood rental will be required to order your guest tickets.
+- You will first need to arrange for Gown and Hood Rental (note that this link will only be activated once the site has opened on May 3).
+Please note that the gown rental ID number (6 digit alphanumeric found in the email that you receive from the Gaspard LP -Regalia Order) that you are issued when you arrange for your gown and hood rental will be required to order your guest tickets.

 During the Convocation period the University of Toronto arranges for an onsite gown rental service.